 I am the daughter of Salvadoran refugees.
+I am now a lawyer with a passion for social change.
 Born in Toronto, Canada, I grew up in a low-income, yet diverse community of immigrants in north Toronto.

 My interest in law started when my father got injured at work while working as a labourer.
 Like many Latino and immigrant workers, my parents supported our family through manual labour.
 Along my journey to law school, my fierce activism for social justice grew.

 I graduated with a J.D.
 (Juris Doctor) degree from the University of Ottawa, Faculty of Common Law in 2017.
 Afterwards, I articled (clerkship-equivalent in Canada) at an union-side labour firm in Ottawa.
 My career in human rights was on a roll – until I got sick with depression and severe anxiety.
-I took a sabbatical to focus on health, family, and my true creative spirit.
-I finally passed my Ontario bar exams in 2019 and I’m expected to be called to the bar soon.
+I took a sabbatical year to focus on health, family, and my true creative spirit.
+I finally resumed my legal training and passed my Ontario bar exams in 2019.
+I was called to the Ontario bar in June 2019.

 Learning to prioritize my mental health has been a transformative experience.
 Returning back into the legal profession, I’ve started my activism again by voicing a greater need for diversity in law.
 I’ve since been interviewed by New York Magazine and Toronto Star.
-I set up this blog as a source of community for fellow Latinx and POC in law, and breaking down the stigma of mental health.
-Note, I write from a Latinx navigating Canadian law; but for my American & global followers, I try keep my themes universal for everyone.
+I set up this blog as a source of community for fellow Latinx and racialized folks in law – not to mention, breaking down the stigma of mental health.
+Please note, I write from a Latinx perspective navigating Canadian law; but for my American & global followers, I try keep my themes universal for everyone.

 The views in this blog represent my own views and not the views of my employer or associated organizations.